-- 1. Check the engine oil level, and add oil as necessary. ▶ P. 82 - 2.
-Start the engine. - ➤ Only continue riding if the low oil pressure indicator goes off.
+- 2. Start the engine.

+- Only continue riding if the low oil pressure indicator goes off.

-Rapid acceleration may momentarily cause the low oil pressure indicator to come on, especially if the oil is at or near the low level.
+Rapid acceleration may momentarily cause

+the low oil pressure indicator to come on, especially if the oil is at or near the low level.
 If the low oil pressure indicator stays on when the oil level is at the proper level, stop the engine and contact your dealer.
 If the engine oil level goes down rapidly, your motorcycle may have a leak or another serious problem.
 Have your motorcycle inspected by your dealer.